devvildaz/ScrapSubtitlesYT/README.md

 - [ ] Enhance error handling and user feedback
 - [ ] Improve documentation and code comments
 - [ ] Improve the structure of the result
+- [ ] Implementation of a RestAPI server
+- [ ] Develop a frontend app?
 - [ ] Integration with ChatGPT?

 ## Author